 column.

-If you have multiple edges between two nodes, you must introduce a unique
+If multiple edges exist between two nodes, introduce a unique identifier for the

 edge_id